Data-Git-Hub/mass_device/README.md

 - Logging: Both producers and consumers will integrate with utils_logger.py so events, anomalies, and errors are tracked in logs/. <br>
 - Verification: To finalize, include a screenshot of the animated chart (e.g., saved under assets/) and commit it with your submission. <br>

-** Note - This ensures the README.md is a living guide: not just for setup but also for interpretation of the insights and the analytics choices that make this project unique. ** <br>
+** Note - his README is a living guide for setup and interpretation of the analytics (why z-scores/EWMA/CUSUM, how to read the visualization, when alerts fire). ** <br>

 ---